A handy, free printable reading log.

-I don’t actually remember much at all about the process of learning to read as a child.
-But I do know that once I could read, once that switch has been flipped in my brain, I was a reader for life and reading has been a much loved treasure to me ever since.
+I don’t actually remember much at all about the process of learning to read.
+But I do know that once I could read, once that switch had been flipped in my brain, I was a reader for life and reading has been a much loved treasure to me ever since.
 As a teacher I loved working with children learning to read.
 It was so exciting to see them master all of the individual parts of the puzzle and then to watch them come together until suddenly they were in a place where they could read!
-And now as a mother supporting my own child as she learns to read, it is truly fascinating.
+And now as a mother supporting my own children as they learns to read, it continues to be a truly fascinating process.

 For every 20 books that are added to her list Immy receives a book related surprise.
 This might be a new book that she has been wanting to read or a trip to the bookshop to choose a book herself.
 Other reward ideas include everything from a visit to the local library (ours sometimes hosts pj reading parties!), attending a book related event or even going to see a show, exhibition or performance related to a children’s book.

-To download and print your poster: Click on the Reading Log image below.
-This will open a larger PDF version that you can download to your own computer.
-Once downloaded, open the PDF and print.
+Click here to download.
+This will open a 2 page PDF document.
+Download or save the PDF to your own computer.
+Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
-Please use only for personal, non commercial use (school teachers are fine to use it with their own classes).
+I suggest printing onto card stock or matte photo paper.
+Laminate the printed cards for durability.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.